Want to cut stress in the workplace? Here's how.

 When you’ve got media reports talking about a lost decade for UK businesses, you know things are serious.
 Like the bad fairy, seriously low productivity levels are being blamed for just about everything.
 It’s a topic we’re only going to hear more about from now on.

-If now isn’t a time to address employee wellbeing in your business, we don’t know when is.
+If now isn’t a time to address employee health and wellbeing in your business, we don’t know when is!

 The good news is, that if you’re working inside an HR department, you can drive behaviour change and see to it that your organisation is firing on all cylinders.
 Here’s how…